-She is the co-editor of Jane Austen’s The Three Sisters and Jack & Alice on Juvenilia Press.
+She is the author of Staging Power in Tudor and Stuart English History Plays: History, Political Thought, and the Redefinition of Sovereignty.
 She also serves on the Board of Directors for The Unorthodox Arts Foundation, a nonprofit organization that supports and cultivates unconventional art and performance.

 Leadership in Performance